mukamel-lab/SingleCellFusion_EnhancerPaper/README.md

 # Getting started
 **System requirements**

-This package is tested using a Ubuntu 18.04.6 LTS (Bionic Beaver) server.
-However, we expect it can be operated under a wide range of systems, with some tweaking of dependencies.
+This package is tested on a Ubuntu 18.04.6 LTS (Bionic Beaver) server.
+However, we expect it can be operated under a wide range of systems.
 We recommend users to use a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) to install dependencies.
 This requires users to pre-install [Anaconda](https://www.anaconda.com/products/individual).

 **Installation**